Anytime, Anywhere

 - Breastfeeding/bodyfeeding parent is supported, with supplies and courier service (e.g. Mama’s Mobile Milk) to provide human milk to their child at low/no cost.

-- Foster parents are trained on why and how to provide human milk, via paced feeding, to the child
+- Foster parents are trained on why and how to provide human milk to the child – including but not limited to paced feeding, feeding amount expectations, milk storage and safety

 - Fostering agreements require that human milk is provided by the foster parent.
 Penalties for failure to do so range from termination of the foster relationship to termination of licensure.